 2. Digital Is Here to Stay

-While even the in-branch experience is becoming more digital to continue to attract customers, financial marketers are adjusting financial marketing strategies to explore and put greater onus on engaging with customers through more digital channels.
-In fact, Forrester reports that digital marketing spend in the U.S. is projected to reach $120 billion by the year 2021.
+While even the in-branch experience is becoming more digital to continue to attract customers, financial marketers are adjusting bank marketing strategies to explore and put a greater onus on engaging with customers through more digital channels.
+In fact, Forrester reported that digital marketing spend in the U.S. was projected to reach $120 billion by 2021.

 3. Data: Use It Like You Mean It

-Financial marketers have no shortage of customer data at their fingertips -- from purchase histories to demographics and more -- but growing financial institutions are being driven by marketers who are using that data to create meaningful segments and targeted campaigns to serve their customers better and grow revenue.
-In other words, you don’t need to become an expert in machine learning or artificial intelligence (AI) to use data to fuel your financial marketing campaigns.
+Financial marketers have no shortage of customer data at their fingertips — from purchase histories to demographics and more — but growing financial institutions are being driven by marketers who are using that data to create meaningful segments and targeted campaigns to serve their customers better and grow revenue.
+In other words, you don’t need to become an expert in machine learning or artificial intelligence (AI) to use data to fuel your bank’s marketing campaigns.

 4. The Power of Personalization